Before you continue reading, it’s important to know that godparenting has little to do with God and more to do with parenting.

 The godparent is required to bathe the infant and wipe off the oil after the child has received Holy Unction.

-Greek Orthodox godparents are also required to take the child to Holy Communion three times and teach the child about the Orthodox religion.
+Greek Orthodox godparents must take the child to Holy Communion three times and teach the child about the Orthodox religion.

 They are also to name the child in both Greek and Christian names.